Friday, March 22, 2019

 Aesthetics

-The graphics are nothing like I expected.
-Tiny design with superb attention to detail for each of the prisons.
+The graphics are nothing like I expected and I mean that in a good way.
+Tiny design but, with superb attention to detail for each of the prisons.
 However, it's the sprites that I love the most: the laughing policeman, Sam sticking out his tongue, and those punched faces with their broken teeth.
-Fantastic pixel art and something that will make even the most miserable gamer smile with joy!!
+Fantastic pixel art and something that will make even the most miserable gamer smile with joy.
+Throughout, you will be impressed by the humour.

-Music is chip and very nice but Sam Nasty has the ability to disable that.
+The music is chip and nice but Sam Nasty has the ability to disable that.
 So I did.
-Now, just listen to those sound effects and tell me you're not reminded of countless ZX Spectrum platformers!!
-Or is it just me?
+Now, just listen to the sound effects and tell me you're not reminded of countless ZX Spectrum platformers!!
 Anyhow, I enjoyed the music but I absolutely loved the amazing sound effects.
 Seriously, just get this game and listen for yourself!!

 Okay, things are getting tough now and that copper has a gun!